 Several people have asked me, “So what exactly is glamping?
 What does glamping mean?”

-Glamping allows you to enjoy all the joy of being in a small town and nature that comes with camping, without giving up the good stuff that comes with being comfortable like a king size bed, electricity, air conditioning, and a bathroom.
+Glamping allows you to enjoy all the joy of being in a small town and nature that comes with camping without giving up the good stuff that comes with being comfortable, like a king-size bed, electricity, air conditioning, and a bathroom.

 Glamping accommodations range in style and amenities.
-You can glamp in a cabin, a yurt, a teepee, a wagon, an Airstream, even tents.
+You can glamp in a cabin, a yurt, a teepee, a wagon, an Airstream, or even tents.

 While others are more primitive and could include tents with a shared bathroom and outdoor fire pit, making them a true glamping retreat.